cannonbeach/ott-packager/README.md

     HLS (HTTP Live Streaming) - Transport Stream HLS and Fragmented MP4 HLS (CMAF style) DASH (Dynamic Adaptive Streaming over HTTP) - Fragmented MP4

 With this application, you can ingest *live* MPEG2 transport streams carried over UDP (Multicast or Unicast) for transcoding and/or repackaging into HTTP Live Streaming (HLS) (both TS and MP4) and DASH output container formats.
 The application can optionally transcode or just simply repackage.
 If you are repackaging then the source streams need to be formatted as MPEG2 transport containing H264/HEVC and AAC audio, however if you are transcoding then you can ingest a MPEG2 transport stream containing other formats as well.
-I also expect to have SRT support available on the input in the coming future to make it easier to deploy into the cloud.
-I will put together a matrix layout of the supported modes as I get closer to a v1.0 release.

 There are two ways to use this application.
 The first and simplest method is use to the command version of the application.
 You can quickly clone the repository, compile and easily start streaming.
 The Quickstart for the web application is further down in the README and is a bit more involved to get setup and running, but provides a scriptable API as well as a nice clean interface with thumbnails and other status information in the transcoding mode.
 The web application is still in the early stages and I will continually be adding features for managing these types of streaming services.

+I would also appreciate any funding support, even if it is a one time donation.
+I only work on this project in my spare time since most of this work is unfunded.
+If there are specific features you would like to see, a funding donation goes a long way in making it happen.
 <br>

 ## Quickstart (NodeJS Web Application - Ubuntu 20.04 Server/Desktop)